LinuxAtDuke/Intro-To-Linux/README.md

 **Regex**

-Regular Expressions are a concise and flexible means to "match" for strings of text, such as particular characters, words, or patterns of characters.
+Regex, or Regular Expressions, are a concise and flexible means to "match" for strings of text, such as particular characters, words, or patterns of characters.
 It can really help when searching logs and databases for entries or like entries.
 Because of their complexity, we will only touch on regular expressions by their use in other programs.
 See the links in External Resources section for more info.

 **sed**

-Stream Editor, a utility that parses text and can apply transformations to that text as defined by regular expressions.
+Sed (Stream Editor), a utility that parses text and can apply transformations to that text as defined by regular expressions.
 It reads input from a pipe or from a file and applies a regular expression to each line and outputs them to stdout.

 Example:

-    [user@compute ~]$ cat my\_quota.txt
+    [user@compute ~]$ cat my_quota.txt
-    Filesystem      Size Used Avail Use% Mounted on san01a.igsp.duke.edu :/vol/central\_sata/data
+    Filesystem      Size Used Avail Use% Mounted on san01a.igsp.duke.edu :/vol/central_sata/data
     4.7T 2.7T 2.0T 58% /nfs/central
-    [user@compute ~]$ sed 's/san01a/newserver/' my\_quota.txt
+    [user@compute ~]$ sed 's/san01a/newserver/' my_quota.txt
-    Filesystem      Size Used Avail Use% Mounted on newserver .igsp.duke.edu:/vol/central\_sata/data
+    Filesystem      Size Used Avail Use% Mounted on newserver .igsp.duke.edu:/vol/central_sata/data
     4.7T 2.7T 2.0T 58% /nfs/central

 **awk**